linx-software/Telegram-Bot-Backend/Readme.md

 ## Description
 The backend for a simple Telegram Bot that generates random strings of any length

+## Diagram
+A diagram of how Linx, the Telegram API and a Messenger app will interact

 ![Diagram of Linx, the Telegram API and a Messenger app](Diagram.png "Architecture Diagram")

 ## Prerequisites